 Two-factor authentication (2FA), powered by Duo Security, is now available for faculty, staff, special payroll, and student employees.
 2FA enhances data security by requiring two forms of identification to gain access to an online resource.
 On a system that requires 2FA, you first login with your NetID credentials and then verify your identity with a physical device linked to your NetID account.
 This additional layer of protection prevents anyone but you from accessing your accounts, even if they have obtained your username and password.

-At this time, the protection provided by 2FA is optional for Core-CT, the system where UConn employees manage timesheets and financial documentation.
-You can also choose to enable 2FA for all online services behind Single Sign On.
+You can also choose to enable 2FA for all online services behind NetID Single Sign On.

 Step 1: Get prepared.